RealDarkStudios/Minecaching/README.md

 This plugin allows players to hide and find Minecaches (or "Caches") around the server while allowing operators to manage it.

-> DEVELOPERS: v0.3.0.0 came with a lot of package and other changes!
-See the changelog for more information
+> DEVELOPERS: After v0.3.1.0, the artifact id is now `minecaching`, not `Minecaching`!
+> !
+Some functions have also moved to RDSCommons !

 ## For Server Owners

 Server owners can control many things, such as restrictions on where the caches are placed, the types of allowed caches, and more in the config!
 Operators have access to certain commands to, such as `/verify` and can bypass `/delete` and `/edit` checks.

-Setting up the plugin is pretty simple, a drag and drop install should work.
+Setting up the plugin is pretty simple, a drag and drop install should work, however you need to make sure you install [RDSCommons](https://maven.digitalunderworlds.com/#/snapshots/net/realdarkstudios/rdscommons) too.
 For non-english servers, you should change the language in `plugins\Minecaching\config.yml`.
 In there you can also find many other options, such as changing the `/mcstats` scoring, configuring auto-updates, and more.